jackwackus/directed_rpp/README.md

 # directed_rpp
-Rural postman problem algorithm by brooksandrew modified for directed graphs with turning conditions.
+Modified version of rural postman problem algorithm by brooksandrew.
+This implementation is for directed graphs and has turning conditions to favor passes through intersections as follows:
+Driving straight > turning right > turning left > u-turning